 This program has the potential to broaden skills, experience, and expertise throughout NCAPA.
 The Mentorship Program will provide mentors an opportunity to share their knowledge, provide guidance and offer advice to new members and new paralegals, and legal professionals.
 The program will help strengthen the skills of seasoned NCAPA members and enhance the professional and career skills of paralegals and legal professionals who are starting their paralegal career or joining NCAPA.
 Mentors will help mentees learn how to navigate various situations, enhance their developmental skills, and avoid some pitfalls that could potentially sidetrack a career or delay promotion opportunities.

 Mentorship Program 2021 Upcoming Events:

-If you are interested in serving as an NCAPA mentor or mentee, please apply using the application forms linked below and submit via e-mail to the Mentorship Committee at [email protected] along with any questions you may have.
+If you are interested in serving as mentor or mentee, please apply by using the application forms linked below and submit via e-mail to the Mentorship Committee at [email protected] with any questions.